wadexu007/learning_by_doing/README.md

 ![alt text.](./Images/learning-doing.jpg "This is a header image.")

 ## What's in this repo?
-This repository contains a List of my practices when learning by doing for DevOps, SRE & Cloud Infrastructure.
+This repository contains a list of my practices when learning by doing for DevOps, SRE & Cloud Infrastructure.

 ## 📒 Purpose
 The purpose of this repository is to centralize all practices of my learning by doing in order to present a way to understand and develop Site Reliability Engineering (SRE) and DevOps skills.